-A lie is spoken with the mouth while deception is planned to mislead individuals with what is not the truth.
+A lie is spoken by the mouth while deception is planned to mislead individuals with what is not the truth.
 Both ends with the same result, the victims trust something that is not the truth.
-A lie is some form of deception while deception does not always involve lying although they are both erroneous.
+A lie is some form of deception while deception does not always involve lying, although they are both erroneous.

 The Liar in You (Pathological Liar)

 Research shows about 4% of people that lies are achieved liars, and they can do it in deceitful ways.
 When a person loves to lie, they develop a high tolerance for deception.
 A pathological liar misleads people knowing they have no intention of keeping their words.
-Therefore, walking away from a pathological liar what have you lost?
-Ultimately, nothing.
-However, a pathological liar is willing to fight to regain your trust.
-They fight to develop a trusting position knowing their intentions are that many be taken in.
-Nonetheless, let’s we not forget Sir Walter Scott saying: "Oh what a tangled web we weave when first we practice to deceive!"
+Therefore, walking away from a pathological liar means you have nothing to lose.
+A pathological liar is willing to fight to make sure they maintain your trust.
+They struggle to keep an open position with people knowing the intent is that others be taken in.
+Nonetheless, let’s us not forget Sir Walter Scott saying: "Oh, what a tangled web we weave when first we practice deceiving!"

-Dealing with lies and betrayal is never easy, but what's easy about trusting a liar and remaining friends with them when it best to end the friendship?
+Dealing with lies and betrayal is never easy, but what is simple about trusting a liar.
+And to remain friends with them when it best to end the friendship means more disappointment and heartache.
 However, when we believe a liar, we always find ourselves being deceived instead of walking away from someone who does not deserve our trust.
-However, when reality finally kicks in there isn't anything quite like the realization that you've been lied to by someone you trusted.
+However, when reality finally kicks in, there isn't anything quite like the realization that you've been lied to by someone you trusted.
 You will be hurt but remember a liar is one who lies with the intention that someone else will believe them.

 Lying and Deceit Causes